andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d02ama_ruby_basics/lesson_plan.md

 ## You do(ruby basics)
 - whiteboard rest of problems in groups, don't allow students to input anything into computers.(10m)
 - discuss findings and go over groups problems(5m)

+## I do
+Lets create a ruby program!
+Ok, so first thing, touch the file to create it
+Do hello world program in ruby then run in terminal.

 ### break(10m)